Slava-Nik/sedona/README.md

-The adaptive web-site Sedona (with using BEM,Sass,Gulp).
+The adaptive web-site Sedona (using BEM metodology,SASS,Gulp).
 (PSD has been taken from HTML Academy, thanks to them!)